Isaiah son of Amoz

 The chapter moves from personal praise for the Lord’s faithful ancient plans, to the collapse of the fortified city, to the nations honoring the Lord, to the Lord as refuge for the poor and needy, to the silencing of ruthless songs, to the mountain feast for all peoples, to the removal of the shroud over the nations, to death swallowed forever and tears wiped away, to the confession of those who waited for salvation, and finally to the humbling of Moab’s pride and fortified walls.

-Isaiah 25 reveals the covenant God as faithful to His ancient plans, protector of the poor, host of the nations, conqueror of death, remover of disgrace, and savior of those who wait for Him.
+Isaiah 25 reveals the covenant God as faithful to his ancient plans, protector of the poor, host of the nations, conqueror of death, remover of disgrace, and savior of those who wait for him.
 The chapter moves covenant hope from Israel’s mountain outward to all peoples while preserving the distinction between humble waiting and proud resistance.

 Isaiah 25 proclaims the gospel-shaped hope of God’s faithful plan: ruthless power is brought down, the poor find refuge, all peoples are invited to the Lord’s feast, death is swallowed forever, tears are wiped away, disgrace is removed, and those who waited for the Lord rejoice in salvation.